0BAB1/HOLY_CORE_COURSE/tutorial.md

 jalr rd offset(rs1)
 ```

-So i'ts exatly the same as jal excepts it uses a pre-stored address from rs1 to jump. (rd gets the value of pc+4).
+So it's exactly the same as ```jal``` excepts it uses a pre-stored address from rs1 to jump. (rd gets the value of pc+4).
 Here is the recap :

 - ```rd``` <- PC + 4 (*write_back_source* = 010)
 - ```pc_next``` <- rs1 + offset (*we can't currently do that*)

-So, we have to choices :
+So, we have two choices :

 - Use the *ALU* to compute the target PC and add ```alu_result``` to our pc sources for pc_next
 - Use our second and add a second_add source